A look at the Russians stripped of Olympic medals from Sochi | Taiwan News

-MOSCOW (AP) — Ten Russian athletes have now been banned for doping at the 2014 Sochi Olympics, with six medals stripped from four athletes in two sports.
+MOSCOW (AP) — Fourteen Russian athletes have now been banned for doping at the 2014 Sochi Olympics, with nine medals stripped from six athletes in four sports.

 Here's a look at the medalists who have been banned: